MaherShahin/script_generator/README.md

 You should see the chatbot start up and prompt you for input.
 Enter a message and press Enter to receive a response from the GPT-3.5 Turbo model.

-## prompts.json
-The prompts.json file contains the prompts for the GPT language model.
-The templates in this file can be modified to suit the needs of the user.
-The file is structured as a dictionary with four keys, each representing a different type of prompt.

-The first key, "clarification," contains a template that prompts the user to provide more details about a problem they are facing.
-It asks for information about the problem, the constraints, and the acceptance criteria.

-The second key, "plan," contains a template that asks the user to provide three possible plans of action based on the problem, acceptance criteria, and constraints they have provided.

-The third key, "generation," contains a template that asks the user to select one of the plans provided in response to the "plan" prompt.

-The fourth key, "edit," contains a template that asks the user to edit a plan they have previously provided, along with feedback on the plan.

-Users can modify the templates in this file to suit their specific needs.
-They can also add new keys to the file to create additional prompts.
-To use the modified prompts, the user should ensure that the "prompts.json" file is updated and located in the root directory of the project.

-## Planner Class
-The Planner class is responsible for generating a plan for the shell script based on the user input and preferences.
-The constructor takes two parameters, template_manager and gpt_client, which are used to load the prompts and communicate with the OpenAI API, respectively.

-The execute_planning method generates a plan prompt by calling the create_plan_prompt method, which fills in the template with the user input and preferences.
-The plan prompt is then sent to the OpenAI API via the gpt_client object to generate suggested plans.

-The choose_plan method allows the user to select one of the generated plans, request more plans, or edit a plan.
-If the user selects to edit a plan, the edit template is loaded and the user is prompted to enter feedback for the selected plan.
-The updated plan is then returned to be displayed to the user.

-The display_plans method displays the generated plans to the user, and the create_plan_prompt method fills in the variables in the plan template with the user input and preferences to create the plan prompt.

-This architecture allows for customization by enabling the developer to add or remove templates, change the variables in the templates, or change the logic in the choose_plan method to provide a different user experience.

 ## Basic Flow: